-- 1. Pin one cut-out of each shape on the Learning Train pockets to create a pattern. - 2.
-Distribute the remaining cut-outs among the children.
+- 1. Pin the cut-outs of shapes on the Learning Train pockets to create a pattern. - 2.
+Distribute the cut-outs among children.
 Ask them to put the cut-outs in the Learning Train pockets as in the pattern you have placed.
 Tell them to name the shapes as they place the cut-outs in the train. - 3.
 Put up a clothes line where children can also reach it.
 Using clothes pegs, pin up a few shapes on the clothes line to create a pattern. - 4.
 Distribute the cut-outs among children.
 Tell them to pin up the shapes on the clothes line following the given pattern. - 5.
 Instruct children to name the shapes as they put the shapes up on the clothes line. - 6.
 Introduce page 11 of the student's book to children and let them complete the exercise independently.